 Living together “weekly” allowed us to work on daily routine, but also scared my more unpleasant qualities into hiding.
 For that week, I could hold back my controlling attitude, my ridiculous perfectionism, and my neurotic over-thinking.
 It was the maddening pursuit to be the best version of myself for him.
 Like somehow I could fix all my personality flaws before he found out I had them.
 Of course, no matter how hard I tried to hide them, they eventually surfaced.
 The only thing I can do now is continue working on them with my boyfriend by my side – a pursuit (still) to be the best version of myself, but with the exposure that I needed to face earlier in the relationship.

 Many people say that the pre-move jitters happen because there’s no turning back.
-That moving in together is a giant step toward the point of no return, which can be unsettling.
+That choosing to move in together is a giant step toward the point of no return, which can be unsettling.
 I have to believe a part of that is true, but I think a greater part of these anxieties come from a personal insecurity.
 It’s a deep-rooted fragility that we all share: the painstaking fear of being denied.

 The uneasiness of moving in doesn’t manifest from a fear of “no return”, but instead as an aim to keep the relationship as perfect as it is right now – as perfect as you seem right now.
 An unrealistic expectation so brutal, it’s almost too difficult to face reality: that you’re trying to keep the relationship perfect, to mask the hideous truth that you are not.